Characters: Yu-Gi-Oh! Main Characters

 out of the deal, so he's pretty okay with it.
 Too bad the other guy couldn't stick around.

-He mostly uses the same deck as the pharaoh; towards the end of the series, when he finally makes an original deck, it focuses on monsters that are individually weak but have powerful synergistic effects
+He's knowledgeable about all games - card games, board games, tabletop role-playing games - you name it.
+And he finally gets to show his skill without his alter-ego halfway through the manga with Dungeon Dice Monsters/Dragons, Dice & Dungeons.
+In terms of the popular Duel Monsters card game, he mostly uses the same deck as his alter-ego; towards the end of the series, when he finally makes an original deck, it focuses on monsters that are individually weak but have powerful synergistic effects

 .
 This deck's trump cards are Valkyrion the Magna Warrior, Stronghold the Moving Fortress, Gandora The Dragon of Destruction, Silent Swordsman LV0 and Silent Magician LV0.